lightning/bolts/02-peer-protocol.md

 required to timeout or fulfill as soon as possible; but if `G` is too low it increases the risk of unnecessary channel closure due to networking delays.

-There are 4 values that need be derived:
+There are four values that need be derived:

 1. The `cltv_expiry_delta` for channels, `3R+2G+2S`: if in doubt, a `cltv_expiry_delta` of 12 is reasonable (R=2, G=1, S=2).